schatt/6layer/Development/docs/keyboard-consistency-guidelines.md

 ## Overview

-This document provides comprehensive guidelines for maintaining keyboard consistency across the CarManager application.
+This document provides comprehensive guidelines for maintaining keyboard consistency across the Framework application.
 All TextField instances must use appropriate keyboard types and autocapitalization settings to provide the best user experience on both iOS and macOS platforms.

 ## Core Principles